How to Tutor Math: 6-Step Method for Independent Tutors (2026)

 Specialize.
 "SAT math tutor" is more searchable and more credible than "math tutor."
 Pick a niche within math.

 Track progress visibly.
 Parents pay for results.
 Send monthly progress reports showing what topics you've covered and how the student is improving.
-Zutor's report card feature generates these automatically.
+See progress reports for parents for templates.

 Offer package pricing.
 "10 sessions for $550" (instead of $60/session) encourages commitment and reduces churn.